 The terrarium is transparent and well ventilated.

 This enclosure comes in several different sizes, with the smallest being 24 x 18 x 18 inches and the largest being 72 x 24 x 36 inches.
-Of course, with a ball python, you want to get the smallest enclosure, since large tanks stress ball pythons out.
+Of course, with a Royal python, you want to get the smallest enclosure, since large tanks stress ball pythons out.

 The Carolina terrarium is easy to assemble and knock down when you don’t need it.
 The base is waterproof and 4 inches deep.
 The screen top is metal and allows for excellent ventilation.